 I am currently in my second year of pharmacy school at Butler University.
 I believe the only limitations for a student are the limits they place upon themselves.
 I strive to show students their possibilities they can achieve and guide them along the way.
 I could not have gotten to where I am today without great teachers and mentors.

-Butler University - Bachelors, Pharmacy
+Undergraduate Degree: Butler University - Bachelors, Pharmacy

-Butler University - PhD, Pharmacy
+Graduate Degree: Butler University - PHD, Pharmacy

 ACT Reading: 33

 Taking a real world approach, I believe in the "see once, do once, teach once" strategy in teaching concepts to help engage the student in an active learning environment.

 What might you do in a typical first session with a student?